dfm/emcee/docs/tutorials/quickstart.rst

 How about we use 32 walkers?
 Before we go on, we need to guess a starting point for each of the 32 walkers.
 This position will be a 5-dimensional vector so the initial guess should be a 32-by-5 array.
-It’s not a very good guess but we’ll just guess a random number between 0 and 1 for each component:
+It's not a very good guess but we'll just guess a random number between 0 and 1 for each component:

 .. code:: python